-The main issue that has affected first-time buyers this year is the fact lenders have tightened up their lending criteria and pulled a lot of their higher loan-to-value (LTV) products earlier in the summer.
+The main issue that affected first-time buyers over the past year is the fact lenders tightened up their lending criteria and pulled a lot of their higher loan-to-value (LTV) products.
 This meant that the vast majority of 95% LTV mortgages, which required a deposit of 5%, were no longer available.
 In fact, it became increasingly difficult to find deals above 85% LTV, which meant a hike up to 15% deposit.

-The good news is there are now some higher LTV products returning to the market, particularly around the 90% LTV mark, which means buyers would need a 10% deposit.
-However, first-time buyers need to be savvy as these new deals are often relatively expensive, which could mean monthly repayments being significantly higher.
+The good news is that higher LTV products are now returning to the market on the back of the new mortgage guarantee scheme.
+There has also been a resurgence in deals around the 90% LTV mark, which means buyers would need a 10% deposit.
+However, first-time buyers need to be savvy when choosing the best deal as some of the high LTV products are often relatively expensive, which could mean monthly repayments being significantly higher.

 What support is the government giving first-time buyers?

-All is not lost though, as the Prime Minister recently announced his commitment to "turn generation rent into generation buy".
-Although the details of this plan are unclear, the government is mindful of two million potential first-time buyers who could afford the repayments on a mortgage and yet are struggling to find a suitable product at a reasonable LTV.
-The proposed solution is to encourage lenders to offer long-term fixed rate 95% LTV mortgages.
-Frustratingly though, there is no suggested timeframe for when this could be introduced.
+The Prime Minister has previously announced his commitment to "turn generation rent into generation buy", mindful of two million potential first-time buyers who could afford the repayments on a mortgage and yet are struggling to find a suitable product at a reasonable LTV.
+The mortgage guarantee scheme should help to rectify that.

 How to save for a deposit

-Many first-time buyers will be keen to increase their savings pot at the moment, either while waiting for the mortgage market to open up further and reintroduce higher LTV products, or while they wait to see what happens to property prices or the proposed new government initiative.
+Even with the mortgage market opening up again, many first-time buyers will still be keen to increase their savings pot further, which will perhaps let the secure a more competitive deal in the future.
 Indeed, when it comes to deposits, bigger is always better, so it pays to accumulate as much extra cash as possible.

 Ways to make your deposit savings go further include: